View Merlin Latare's Obituary on thegazette.com/ and share memories

 |

-MERLIN THOMAS LATARE Oxford Junction Merlin Thomas Latare, 93, of Oxford Junction, Iowa, passed away Tuesday, Jan.
+MERLIN THOMAS LATARE Oxford Junction Merlin Thomas Latare was born on the family farm on Feb 17, 1926, to Frieda (Petersen) and Jens Latare.
+He passed away Jan.
 7, 2020.
 He will be greatly missed by his wife of 69 years, Audrey; and daughters, Kris and Dick Kroll of Florida, Kerri and Jay Carson of Troy Mills and Karm and Jeff Williams of Delhi.
-They have five grandchildren, Dan (Jen) Carson and Mitch (Alissa) Carson, Eric (Jessy) Williams, Brett (Lindsey) Williams and Erin (Cam Luedtke) Williams; great-grandchildren, Haley and Kenna Williams, Wyatt and Beau Carson and Audrey Grace Carson; and also surviving, Calvin, Isaac and Savannah Pfab.
+They had five grandchildren, Dan (Jen) Carson and Mitch (Alissa) Carson, Eric (Jessy) Williams, Brett (Lindsey) Williams and Erin (Cam Luedtke) Williams; great-grandchildren, Haley and Kenna Williams, Wyatt and Beau Carson and Audrey Grace Carson.
+Also surviving are Calvin, Isaac and Savannah Pfab; brother-in-law, Ron Brinkman; and numerous nieces and nephews.
+He was preceded in death by his parents; two brothers, Norman and Melvin (Sharon); and a sister, Alta Brinkman.
 Funeral services will be held at 11:30 a.m.
 Saturday, Jan.
-11, at St. Mark's Lutheran Church in Oxford Junction, Iowa.
-A visitation will be held from 10 to 11:30 a.m. before the service.
-Burial will be held in the Mayflower Cemetery in Oxford Junction, where military honors will be accorded by the Oxford Junction American Legion Post 473.
-Lahey and Dawson Funeral Home in Oxford Junction is caring for the family at this time.
+18, at St. Mark's Lutheran Church in Oxford Junction.
+A visitation will be held from 10 to 11:30 a.m.
+Saturday before the service at the church.
+Burial will be held at Mayflower Cemetery in Oxford Junction, where military rights will be accorded.
+Lahey and Dawson Funeral Home is caring for the family at this time.